SalmanSi/BankingApp/README.md

 **Highlights**
 - **Raw SQL & Stored Procs:** Everything from account creation to fund transfers runs inside MySQL for speed and clarity.
 - **Schema First:** Clear tables for branches, customers, accounts and transactions, with foreign keys gluing it all together.
-- **Easy Setup:** Import the SQL dump in `/Database/`, tweak your `settings.py`, then run Django’s server—no fuss.

-Enjoy poking around the SQL code!